The Only Henna Recipe You'll Ever Need,

 What's the Secret Ingredient to Paste Perfection?
 Lemon juice?
 Mahalabiya oil?
 Cloves steeped in Black Tea by the light of the Full Moon?
 Camel urine?
-Freshly fallen snow melted over a wood stove by virgins?
+Freshly fallen snow melted over a wood stove by maidens?

 Heck, just throw it all in there and say three Hail Marys.
 Something's gotta give, right?

 I bet you have bought henna powder from eBay or Amazon or your local Indian grocer, followed one of these random and complicated recipes from the internet and hoped for the best.
 And it failed, am I right?
 Otherwise you wouldn't be here!